About the Rheingold Express:

 wagons.
 A train generally consists of five carriages – one carriage

-without kitchen in first and second class (one galley served two
+each with and without kitchen in first and second class (one galley

-cars) as well as a luggage wagon.
-Since at that time the luggage
+served two cars) as well as a luggage wagon.
+Since at that time the

-wagon still had to run as a protective wagon behind the locomotive,
+luggage wagon still had to run as a protective wagon behind the

-according to the Rheingold colour scheme.
-In the Netherlands the
+Baden-Wurttemberg cars according to the Rheingold colour scheme.
+In

 Coaches in this set: